ttaubert/octoblog/source/_posts/2014-06-05-password-based-key-derivation-using-the-web-cryptography-api.markdown

 ## Encrypting data using derived keys

-Computing MACs is a simple example but in the real world we might be interested in not only integrity and authenticity, but also secrecy.
+Computing MACs is a simple example but in the real world we might be interested in not only integrity and authenticity, but also confidentiality.

 See my next post about how you can use the WebCrypto API to encrypt data using the [AES block cipher](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).